 On the “Kings of the Air” theme path through Krumltal, info boards teach you fascinating facts about these imposing birds of prey, which have found such an ideal habitat here between waterfalls, boulders and alpine meadows.
 White strips of bird droppings on the rock faces, which are often colonized by orangey-red crustose lichen, make the roosting ledges of these animals clearly visible.
 The rock faces are also known as the “Red Walls”. +The easy hike takes you in around 1.5 hours past the Kasermandl Spring to the Bräualm, where refreshments are available.
 Aside from birds of prey, you might well discover other wild animals such as chamois, marmots and ibex.

-You will also learn fascinating details about the “Kings of the Air” out on National Park excursions, at the bird-of-prey show at the Hochalm, as well as in the “Kings of the Air” National Park House in Wörth.
+You will also learn fascinating details about the “Kings of the Air” at the bird-of-prey show at the Hochalm, as well as in the “Kings of the Air” National Park House in Wörth.

 near Almgasthaus Lechnerhäusl